matplotlib/matplotlib/doc/api/animation_api.rst

 hence the timers), will be garbage collected which will stop the animation.

-To save an animation use to disk use
+To save an animation to disk use

 .. autosummary::
    :toctree: _as_gen